Poppy Burton-Morgan | Director

 (Trafalgar Studios), Cosi fan tutte, (New Theatre Oxford), Arab Nights (Soho Theatre & UK tour), 12 Dancing Princesses(V&A), Canticles (Arcola Theatre, Little Angel Theatre & Shunt Vaults), Otieno, (Southwark Playhouse), La Voix Humaine/Le Livre Blanc (Riverside Studios), Hamlet (White Bear Theatre) & Hidden Light (Barons Court Theatre & Oxford Playhouse), Cocteau in the Underworld (Arcola Theatre), The Devil’s Drum (Arcola) & The Birds (Merton Chapel).

 Other directing credits include Madam Butterfly (OperaUpClose UK tour), Comedy of Errors (Exeter Northcott Theatre) Dusa, Stas, Fish & Vi (Northern Light Cinema), As You Like It (Wirksworth Festival) Arabian Nights (RWCMD), A Midsummer Nights Dream and Gotcha (Riverside Studios), HMS Pinafore (Cambridge Arts Theatre), La Boheme (COL Palestine National Theatre & tour), J’attendrais (English Touring Opera) & Palestine Aloud (Cadogan Hall.)

-As an Assistant Director she worked for Rupert Goold, Matthew Lloyd, Jonathan Munby, Phyllida Lloyd, Samuel West, Tim Carroll, Peter Duncan, James Conway and Tim Albery among others, and for companies including Headlong, Almeida, Opera North, ENO, ETO, Manchester Royal Exchange, Oxford Playhouse and Shakespeare’s Globe.
+As an Assistant Director they worked for Rupert Goold, Matthew Lloyd, Jonathan Munby, Phyllida Lloyd, Samuel West, Tim Carroll, Peter Duncan, James Conway and Tim Albery among others, and for companies including Headlong, Almeida, Opera North, ENO, ETO, Manchester Royal Exchange, Oxford Playhouse and Shakespeare’s Globe.